msztylko/project-Euler/README.md

  - Problem 11 - reading from file improved, the rest of the code could be more elegant
  - Problem 12 - first problem where I used profiler, needs more exploration
  - Problem 14 - try to improve performance, right now takes more than 10 seconds
- - Problem 15
+ - Problem 15 - code brute force solution
  - Problem 17
- - Problem 18
+ - Problem 18 - code brute force solution
- - Problem 21
+ - Problem 19
  - Problem 22
+ - Problem 23
+ - Problem 24 - code without using itertools
- - Problem 25
+ - Problem 25 - needs changes to code structure and Fibonacci to explore code optimization

 [ ] Finish first 100 problems